sderosiaux/akka-streams-summary/README.md

 - SinkShape: Shape with 1 output only
 - BibiShape: Shape with 2 inputs, 2 outputs

+## Graph

 - ActorMaterializer: AkkaStreams specific.
 Provisions actors to execute a pipeline (a Graph)
 - ActorMaterializerSettings: ActorMaterializer ... settings.
 Can have a custom supervision strategy (if exception, Resume, Restart, or Stop), can add logging, can configure thresholds..
 - RunnableGraph: A graph is a whole set of Outlet/FlowShape/Inlet linked together.
  - it starts with a Source (Outlet), ends with a Sink (Inlet)

+A graph can be stopped anytime using a KillSwitch.

 # Flow